 A little boy was visiting a grouchy old man and asked, "What are you thankful for?"
 The man replied, "Nothing."
 Since it was near Thanksgiving, the little boy said, "You could be thankful you're not a turkey!"
 Things could be worse.
 Can you see with the eyes of faith -- every year is a good year.
 It is great to live, to serve, to be a Christian.
 We take for granted many things that are real blessings.
 The tempo and tenor of our lives in Christ is so far superior to many who live in our world.

 A video is making the rounds on YouTube -- a family awakens and sees all of common things of their lives gift wrapped with bows.
 Common blessings are commonly overlooked.

 II.
 Special Blessings are Soon Forgotten

-I should be thankful.
-My children and grandchildren are near; I feel good; have reasonable health; blessed to serve; opportunities in life.
+I am thankful.
+My children and grandchildren are near; I feel good; have reasonable health; am blessed to serve; enjoy multiplied opportunities to continue to serve, even in my retirement.
 To have been infirm but now well, near death but now alive, childless but now a parent, on and on, these are special blessings that should not be forgotten.
 To have been lost, but now saved.
 To have been out of Christ, but to now know truth and obediently be in Christ.
 Special blessings.
-To forget is sacrilege.
+To forget is sacrilege!

 III.
 The Greatest Blessing is Tragically Ignored

 Be grateful to God this day for the blessings of your life.
-And respond in gratitude to the savior-- whether to be baptized for the salvation of sins, or to walk more closely.
+And respond in gratitude to the Savior -- whether to be baptized for the salvation of sins, or to walk more closely.